TodePond/TodePondDotCom/wikiblogarden/tadi-web/fame/facts/readme.md

 });
 ```

-We use the hero's `tier` and `flavour` to determine which image we load.
+I use the hero's `tier` and `flavour` to determine which image we load.
 The images were originally drawn by [Flora Caulton](https://floracaulton.com).
 I tweaked their size and colour in photoshop.

-We also add the hero's `name` as a text label.
-And we position it dynamically, based on  where it appears in the list.
+I also add the hero's `name` as a text label.
+And I position the hero dynamically, based on where it appears in the list.

 # Admin dashboard